 How a culture scores in each of these six dimensions is not static.
 In fact, they can shift and evolve over time.
 Furthermore, cultural dimensions all intertwine and influence each other.
 For example, long-term orientation often correlates with a culture’s views on its uncertainty avoidance, as both deal with adherence to traditions.

-When comparing and contrasting cultures and their dimensions, remember to question why they respond like they do.
+When comparing and contrasting cultures and their dimensions, remember to consider Hofstede’s work and question why they respond like they do.
 In Japan’s case, high uncertainty avoidance comes from natural disasters, and in America’s case, high individualism comes from the historical significance of individual freedom and rights.
 By recognizing the reasons behind a culture’s cultural dimensions, researching and understanding that culture becomes much more intuitive.